|Designing Women Highlights - Monday, June 13th, 2016

-NYWIFT’s Designing Women, a leading New York City awards event taking place in New York City and honors renowned costume designers, makeup artists and hairstylists in film, television and digital media - the unsung heroines of production.
+NYWIFT’s Designing Women, a leading New York City awards event taking place in New York City, honors renowned costume designers, makeup artists and hairstylists in film, television and digital media.
 This unique showcase, co-presented by Variety, is attended by actors, producers, directors, writers, fashion industry leaders and, of course, designers.
 Proceeds from Designing Women benefit the nonprofit educational programs of New York Women in Film & Television.

 Join the conversation on Twitter: #nywift | @nywift